-- Series/Grimm has Gedatchnis Esser.
+- Grimm has Gedächtnis Esser.
 An octopus-like Wesen that can use the four arms on its head to steal all your memories and leave you suffering dementia.
 Basically, it's a Wesen race of Human-sized Cthulhu.

-- Mind Flayers/Illithids in Dungeons & Dragons, but despite the similarities Gary Gygax did not base his creations directly on Cthulhu, but on an unrelated novel covernote .
+- The Trope Codifier is the Mind Flayers/Illithids in Dungeons & Dragons as pictured above, but despite the similarities Gary Gygax did not base his creations directly on Cthulhu, but on a novel covernote .

 - The Tyranids from Warhammer 40,000 deserve mention.
 Lictors, most obviously, always have the "feeder tendrils," but many other units in the army list have the option of buying that upgrade to create a giant chitinous army of slavering, gibbering mini-Cthulhus.

 - In particular, the artwork for Ymgarl Genestealers in the latest Codex presents them as such.
 The unit background states the Hive Mind goes out of its way to avoid reabsorbing their biomass because they undergo physical mutations constantly and uncontrollably.